 - 20MP (16mm) Ultra Wide Angle Lens, f/2.2, 1/2.7 inch sensor

 - 8MP (125mm) Telephoto, 5x optical zoom, f/3.4, OIS, 1/4 inch sensor

 - ToF (Time of Flight) 3D sensor for depth perception

-As compared to P20 Pro, the primary 40MP camera, also called SuperSpectrum or RYYB sensor, comes with 40% higher light sensitivity, and the aperture has also been improved from f/1.8 to f/1.6 which allows more light to reach the sensor.
+As compared to P20 Pro, the primary 40MP camera, also called SuperSpectrum or RYYB sensor, comes with 40% higher light sensitivity.
+The aperture has also been improved from f/1.8 to f/1.6, allowing more light to reach the sensor.
 Together, the two upgrades enable the smartphone to take better pictures in low light with less noise.